Review and discuss a pull request

 The Overview tab captures all of the team's activity on the pull request in one place, right from the initial creation, through to when it is finally merged (or declined), with all the comments, replies and commits that happen along the way.

-The Unified diff option shows the changes in one continuous column.
+The Unified diff option from the Action menu shows the changes in one column.

-Within the diff view, using the Change Scope selector, you can select a specific commit to review, or choose to view all changes within a pull request.
-If you return to a pull request that you previously reviewed, you'll only see the new commits added since you last reviewed the pull request.
+Within the diff view you can select a specific commit to review, or choose to veiw all changes within a pull request.
+If you return to a pull request you previously reviewed, you'll only see the new commits added since you last reviewed the pull request.
+Iterative reviews are available in Bitbucket Server 4.11 or later.

 The Commits tab lists all the commits that will get merged (those that are greyed out have already been merged).
 Clicking through to a commit leaves you inside the pull request context and the commit can be reviewed as part of the pull request..